25th – 26th February 2026

-The Future Propulsion Conference is an annual two day UK event created to bring together industry and academic experts within the powertrain development field.
+The Future Propulsion Conference is an annual two day UK event created to bring together industry and academic experts within the propulsion development field.

 Hear, learn and understand the latest innovations and developments from experts within the industry.